 This is branding, the face of your business, a face that engages your audience, pleases your customers at every touch point, and earns their trust.
 This brand identity is how you spread the word about your business.

-The Effect of a Brand on Consumer Behavior and Purchasing Intentions
+5. Branding Influences Consumer Behavior and Purchasing Intentions

-Your brand, when it makes a connection, has the power to influence consumer’s behavior.
-Your advertising becomes symbolic for what your brand represents as well as what your target audience hopes to experience when engaging with your brand.
+Your brand, when it makes a connection, has the power to influence consumer behavior.
+Your advertising becomes symbolic of what your brand represents as well as what your target audience hopes to experience when engaging with your brand.
 Every exposure of your brand – packaging, social media, advertising – to your potential customers generates perceptions about your brand.
 When your brand meets or exceeds expectations, it can become part of your customer’s life, and is in turn shared with their family, friends, colleagues, and social media followers.
 Peer influence follows, as research has shown, when family, friends, or acquaintances trust a brand, that trust is extended, which can lead to increased brand recognition and greater sales.

-The perception of the quality and benefits of your brand by consumers directly affects your brand image.
-If positive and trusted, your image is stronger, and, in turn, further strengthens the perception of your brand.
-Of course, the opposite is also true.
-If brand perception is poor, your brand image suffers, resulting in increased perceptions of few benefits and poor quality.
-Brand image also affects price perception.
-Should your brand have strong brand image, consumers judge your product less by the numbers than they would a brand with a weak brand image.
+The brand image also affects price perception.
+Should your brand have a strong brand image, consumers judge your product less by the numbers than they would a brand with a weak brand image.

-Digital PR Strategies Can Enhance Brand Perception
+How Digital PR Strategies Can Enhance Brand Perception

 Branding should, in essence, establish your message in the minds of your target audience.
-As the gain knowledge of your brand, trust can grow, along with the adoption of your brand.
-Your brand perception can be cultivated though the use of Digital PR strategies.
-If you are ready to explore new strategies to enhance your brand perception, reach out today.
+As they gain knowledge of your brand, trust can grow, along with the adoption of your brand.
+Your brand perception can be cultivated through the use of Digital PR strategies.
+These include implementing and improving your brands: